abricot/webinterface.arch/README.md

 ## Development
 ### Folders structure
 At the top level, the repository is split into a client folder and a server folder.
 The client folder contains all the client-side AngularJS application.
-The server folder contains a very basic webserver that delivers and supports the application while using a desktop browse (not needed when app is added to the firefox os emulator).
+The server folder contains a very basic webserver that delivers and supports the application while using a desktop browse (not needed when plugin is added to KODI).
 Within the client folder you have the following structure:
 * `dist` contains build results
 * `src` contains application's sources